Inspiring and fun bathroom paint ideas to inspire any wash space

-Looking for easy ways to breathe life into a tired bathroom?
-A change of colour can do wonders and won’t cost a fortune, as these inspiring bathroom paint ideas prove
+A lick of paint can do wonders and won’t cost a fortune, as these inspiring bathroom paint ideas prove

 Colour can be a game changer.
 And when it come to bathroom paint ideas, there’s no easier way of brightening up a tired bathroom than simply grabbing a pot of paint and a roller and splashing on the paint.

-While playing safe with colour used to be the norm, the latest looks for bathrooms, see colour playing a bigger part than ever - and paint being used for more creative treatments.
+While playing safe with colour used to be the norm, the latest looks for bathrooms see colour playing a bigger part than ever - and paint being used for bolder bathroom colour schemes.

 Some of the simplest bathroom paint ideas can create the biggest ‘wow’ factor.
-Whether it’s painting the ceiling pink, colour blocking or going for bold with an all-black bathroom colour scheme.
+Whether it’s painting the ceiling pink, colour blocking or going for bold with an all-black colour scheme, use these bathrooms as inspiration before you head out to stock up on expert-approved paint colours for your next project.

 Bathroom paint ideas

-Give a large bathroom a colourful focal point by painting a freestanding bath in a bright, sunny shade.
-Greys and muted neutrals can feel flat and cold without any contrast colour, but introducing warmer tones of orange, mustard yellow or soft coral is a great way of bringing warmth to a dreary scheme.
+Give a large bathroom a focal point by buying a coloured bath or even painting a freestanding bath in a bright shade.
+Greys and muted neutrals can feel flat and cold without any contrast colour, but introducing brighter tones like pink is a great way of bringing warmth to a dreary scheme.

 Before painting the exterior of a bath, you’ll need to prime the surface first.
 If it’s an acrylic bath, use a specialist acrylic primer.
 New cast iron baths often come pre-primed ready for painting, but check with your manufacturer first.

-If it’s an older cast-iron bath, remove any rust before painting, then use an oil-based metal primer, followed by your top coat.
+If it’s an older cast-iron bath, remove any rust before painting, then use an oil-based metal primer, like this Ronseal one from Amazon, followed by your top coat.
 Eggshell paint will give a soft sheen, or try gloss for a more lustrous finish.

 2. Choose the right shade of grey